Chasmical/Sands/README.md

 Adjust the camera zoom with numpad `+`/`-`. `Enter` resets the zoom.
 `Print` creates a 4x-resolution snapshot of the screen (without the interface).

+## True Crepes

+Makes Crepes gib blue gibs.
+Blahds gib bloody gibs.

+## Super Outhouse

+Random idea from ML#5653: an outhouse with 12 Soldiers inside (video: https://youtu.be/TkOu-XOvMoI).

+## Oops!
+All Killer Robots

+All level dwellers (even ones at the Home Base) are Killer Robots!